Last updated on 3 September 2020

 When should I get checked for dengue fever?

-How can I protect myself from dengue fever?
+How can I protect myself and avoid dengue fever?

 Is there a vaccination for dengue fever?